 - Unequal pupils

-Even if a child seems perfectly healthy after a fall, it’s important to keep a close eye on her, since not all concussion symptoms are visible right away.
+Even if a child seems perfectly healthy after a fall, it’s important to keep a close eye on them, since not all concussion symptoms are visible right away.

 On the other hand…

-Most injuries Baby takes can be treated with nothing more than a quick kiss or a cuddle, or, at worst, a cool-pack on a bruise for a few minutes before you send her on her way.
-A lot of the time as Baby learns about the world, she looks to you to see what her reaction should be.
-If you show that you’re afraid and upset when she falls, there’s a good chance that Baby will be afraid and upset, too, even if it’s a pretty minor tumble that she can stand up from easily.
+Most injuries Baby takes can be treated with nothing more than a quick kiss or a cuddle, or, at worst, a cool-pack on a bruise for a few minutes before you send them on their way.
+A lot of the time as Baby learns about the world, they look to you to see what their reaction should be.
+If you show that you’re afraid and upset when they fall, there’s a good chance that Baby will be afraid and upset, too, even if it’s a pretty minor tumble that they can stand up from easily.
 Now, more than ever, Baby is learning from your example.